bigdjrp/bigdjrp.github.io/_posts/2017-05-25-quick-kramdown-demo.md

 # General Usage

-This is a normal paragraph.
+This is a normal paragraph

 This is [a link](http://yizeng.me) to my homepage.
 A [link](http://yizeng.me/blog "Yi Zeng's Blog") can also have a title.